The Luxembourg Palace in Paris: Exploring Palais du Luxembourg, the Home of the French Senate (Sénat)

 The Palais du Luxembourg is the seat of the French Senate, known as Sénat.
 The building has been used as a legislative chamber since the early 19th century.
 The Senate is made up of 348 senators, who are elected by part of the country’s local councillors.
 These senators represent the people of France and serve six-year terms.

-See also Things to Do in Spokane, WA.
-Tourist Attractions and Places to See in Spokane
+See also Things to Do in Tacoma, WA: 10 Tourist Attractions and Places to Go in Washington's Second City

 The inside of the Luxembourg Palace is just as breathtaking as the exterior.
 The Salle des Séances, or Senate Chamber, is where the senators meet to discuss and vote on laws.
 Seven statues face its semicircle of seats, depicting: